 The good news is that they can also be safely added to an existing testosterone replacement therapy program.

 Supplements that may improve the symptoms of low testosterone include:

 - Maca – Maca doesn’t have any direct effect on serum testosterone but it has been shown to help improve mood, increase sex drive and balance sex hormones (including estrogen and progesterone).

 - D-aspartic Acid – This amino acid may directly stimulate the release of testosterone in patients who are deficient.

-- Fenugreek - Fenugreek help promote health testosterone levels by improving testosterone conversion by acting as a 5 alpha reductase inhibitor.
+- Fenugreek – Fenugreek helps promotes healthy testosterone levels by improving testosterone conversion by acting like a 5 alpha-reductase inhibitor.

 What to do Next

 Testosterone replacement therapy is a safe and effective way to improve many symptoms associated with low testosterone such as weight gain, fatigue, and decreased libido.

 Using TRT appropriately means you need to have the right dose as well as the right route of administration for your body.